rsmpi/rsmpi/README.md

 }
 ```

-NOTE: `#[derive(EquivalenceFromAnyBytes)]` should be used in almost all circumstances.
+NOTE on safety: `#[derive(EquivalenceFromAnyBytes)]` should be used in almost all circumstances.
-This derive is required to receive into values of the designated type.
-Alternatively, you can wrap
+This derive is required to safely receive directly into values of the designated type.
+If any
-your type in `MaybeUninit` to avoid the additional derive, but you'll need to verify the validity
-of your type before calling `assume_init`.
+fields of your struct are not safely transmutable from any arbitrary bytes (for example, `bool` or
+an enum), then you will be unable to derive `EquivalenceFromAnyBytes`.
+This is because the MPI
+standard does not require type checking, so there is no protection against mis-matched messages.
+In
+this case, you can wrap your receive buffer with `MaybeUninit`.
+In most HPC applications and
+environments, you should consider it low-risk to do this and just call `assume_init` on the receive
+buffer.
+If you're exposing your MPI application to, say, the Internet, then it is recommended you
+only use types in your struct that implement `EquivalenceFromAnyBytes` (e.g. `u8` instead of
+`bool`).

 ## Documentation